-A copy of a current K-12 teaching certificate or 1 year of verified, full-time teaching (teacher of record) experience (Teacher Verification Form).
+- 1. A copy of a current K-12 teaching certificate OR - 2.
+One year of verified, full-time teaching (teacher of record) experience (Teacher Verification Form) OR - 3.
+Earned degree from a GCU licensure program.

 Master of Education in Educational Administration